diantahoc/AniWrap/README.md

 - Thread fetching
 - Pages (index) fetching.

-Please not that the writing features are not official, so thay migt not work in case someting in the site is changed.
+Please note that the writing features are not official, so thay migt not work in case someting in the site is changed.

 Read API
 --------